McElroy-Colin/Neural-Network-from-Scratch/README.md

-# Neural Network from Scratch in C
+# Neural Network from Scratch in C with CUDA

 ## Overview

-This project is an experimental implementation of a **basic neural network** entirely in C. The main goal is to **practice and deepen my understanding of machine learning concepts** by building a neural network "by hand," without relying on high-level libraries like TensorFlow or PyTorch.
+This project is an experimental implementation of a **basic neural network** entirely in C and CUDA.
+The main goal is to **practice and deepen my understanding of machine learning concepts** by building a neural network "by hand," without relying on high-level libraries like TensorFlow or PyTorch.

 The project focuses on: